Utrecht: Education

 Utrecht hosts several large institutions of higher education.
-The most prominent of these is Utrecht University (est. 1636), the largest university of the Netherlands with 30,449 students (as of 2012).
-The university is partially based in the inner city as well as in the Uithof campus area, on the east side of the city.
-According to Shanghai Jiaotong University's university ranking in 2014, it is the 57th-best university in the world.
+The most prominent of these is Utrecht University (est. 1636), the largest university in the Netherlands with 30,449 students (as of 2012).
+The university is partially based in the inner city as well as in the Utrecht Science Park campus area, on the east side of the city.
+According to Shanghai Jiaotong University's university ranking in 2014, it is the 57th best university in the world.
 Utrecht also houses the much smaller University of Humanistic Studies, which houses about 400 students.

 Utrecht is home of one of the locations of TIAS School for Business and Society, focused on post-experience management education and the largest management school of its kind in the Netherlands.
 In 2008, its executive MBA program was rated the 24th best program in the world by the Financial Times.

 Utrecht is also home to two other large institutions of higher education: the vocational university Hogeschool Utrecht (37,000 students), with locations in the city and the Uithof campus; and the HKU Utrecht School of the Arts (3,000 students).

-There are many schools for primary and secondary education, allowing parents to select from different philosophies and religions in the school as is inherent in the Dutch school system.
+There are many schools for primary and secondary education, allowing parents to select from different philosophies and religions in the school, as is inherent in the Dutch school system.